 - How many guides are there?

 Every trip has an experienced guide, skipper and crew.

 - What is Lady Eugenie like?
 Do I need to help sail the yacht?

-There are five comfortable cabins on board, all with air conditioning, bathrooms and showers.
-During the evening you can relax in the delightful and spacious saloon with dining table and comfortable lounge.
+There are four comfortable cabins on board, all with air conditioning, bathrooms and showers.
+During the evening you can relax in the delightful and spacious saloon with a dining table and comfortable lounge.

 Lady Eugenie is your home whilst you are on board.
 You don’t need to assist with sailing, but if you are keen to learn more about sailing please speak with our skipper.